-Due to the many purported sightings of Sasquatch near Mount Saint Helens and the Gifford Pinchot National Forest, our famous resident ape likely lives in Washington's South Cascades - if it exists at all.
+Due to the many purported sightings of Sasquatch near Mount St. Helens and the Gifford Pinchot National Forest, if it exists at all, our famous resident ape likely lives in Washington's South Cascades.
 In November 2005, a hiker photographed what he believed to be a Sasquatch on Silver Star Mountain.
-It could be just a hiker, but maybe not...
-In the meantime, we ran into another unconfirmed Bigfoot that we've posted here.
+It could be just a hiker, but maybe not.

 Ginkgo Petrified Forest

 Haunted qualities: Howling wind and petrified, caged trees

 Millions of years ago a lush, diverse forest of ginkgo, walnut, oak, maple and chestnut prospered on what is now the Columbia Plateau.
 Then came massive volcanic eruptions and a flow of lava that entombed the forest and began the process of petrification, turning the trees into rock that was eventually exposed by massive Ice Age floods.

 Today, remnants of this fossil forest can be seen by hikers along a three-mile interpretive trail.
 It's unusual to imagine a flourishing forest in this desert landscape.
 And equally weird to see the fossils locked up.

 Length: 10 miles, roundtrip